lorenzofox3/tpl-stream/readme.md

 ```

 when rendered, the html string will be ``'<p class="primary">Lorenzofox</p>'``
-Interpolated expressions are automatically escaped whether they correspond to a text content or to an attribute.
+Interpolated expressions are automatically escaped (for safety) whether they correspond to a text content or to an attribute.

 If you wish not to escape a string, you can put it inside an array: